Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 Oregon’s climate produces more of these light, frequent rain events than dramatic storms, and that pattern is what breaks down bracket integrity over time.
 The issue is not only corrosion but the way water lingers inside the tiny gaps where brackets meet fascia boards.
 Once those spaces stay damp long enough, deterioration begins, even on newer systems installed through professional gutter installation services.

 This constant wetting also affects the surrounding wood.
-Even a small amount of trapped moisture can start softening fascia boards, reducing their ability to hold fasteners under the weight of rainwater.
+Even a small amount of trapped moisture can begin to soften fascia boards, reducing their ability to hold fasteners under the weight of rainwater.
 That combination of tired metal and damp wood creates the perfect setup for bracket failure during the next strong storm.

 How Moisture Physically Weakens Gutter Brackets and Fasteners